-In 1989, prior to the development of a stock assessment for DSR in SEO, the Council implemented a total allowable catch $(TAC)^2$ of 1,036,000 round lb (470 t) for all fishery removals of DSR in the SEO district based on the historical fishery harvest in the area.
-In 1991, the Council extended the waters of SEO from 137° W longitude to 140° W longitude in order to include the EYKT section; state management authority was extended to this area as well.
-To allow the state to manage DSR harvest within the federal TAC, the department lowered GHLs for DSR in all management areas in SEO and a directed fishery harvest limit for DSR in EYKT was implemented.
+In 1989, prior to the development of a stock assessment for DSR in SEO, the Council implemented a total allowable catch (TAC)3 of 1,036,000 round lb for all fishery removals of DSR in the SEO district based on the historical fishery harvest in the area.
+In 1991, the Council extended the waters of SEO from 137°W longitude to 140°W longitude to include the EYKT section, also extending state management authority to this area.
+To allow the state to manage DSR harvest within the federal TAC, the department lowered GHLs for DSR in all management areas in SEO and implemented a directed fishery harvest limit for DSR in EYKT.
 Trip limits were set at 12,000 round lb for EYKT and reduced from 7,500 to 6,000 round lb in the other management areas.
 In addition, closures to directed commercial fishing were implemented for areas surrounding the ports of Sitka, Craig, and Ketchikan.
+In 2018, the board reduced the trip limit from 12,000 round lb to 8,000 round lb in EYKT for more effective management of the fishery.

-The DSR fishery in SEO has been managed since 1993 using a TAC that is based on a harvest rate applied to a biomass estimate (O'Connell and Carlile 1993, O'Connell and Brylinsky 2001).
+The DSR fishery in SEO has been managed since 1993 using a TAC based on a harvest rate applied to a biomass estimate (O'Connell and Carlile 1993, O'Connell and Brylinsky 2001).
 The directed DSR fishery has been managed with separate seasons following the implementation of the halibut individual fishing quota (IFQ) fishery.
 In 1997, regulations were adopted to reflect this management with 67% of the TAC allocated to the winter fishery season and 33% to the fall fishery season.
 In 2006, the board allocated the DSR TAC between commercial and sport sectors with 84% to commercial and 16% to sport, and in 2009, the board adopted a proposal to deduct the subsistence catch from the DSR TAC prior to the allocation between the commercial and sport sectors.
-In 2006, regulations were adopted that restricted the SEO DSR fishery to the winter season and prevented the directed DSR fishery from overlapping with the IFQ halibut season.
+In 2006, regulations were adopted that restricted the SEO DSR fishery to the winter season, preventing the directed fishery from overlapping with the IFQ halibut season.